simonmichael/hledger_site/src/sponsor.md

 ## Sponsors

-We thank you, our generous sponsors, for your support, including:
+Thank you to our generous sponsors for their support.
+They include:

 <!-- export SVGs: https://opencollective.com/dashboard/hledger/export -->